Sarbeshwori-10/To-do-App/README.md

 # To-do-App
-A simple to-do app with the function of add, update, delete, etc.
+A usable app with session data andCRUD operation with mvvm.